Actually filming and recording your online course is a step that a lot of people fear.

 It’s important to build momentum and complete the process in small stages.

 Bit by bit, it comes together, and then all of a sudden you'll realise the work is done.

-You have a course ready to put up online & sell!
+You have an online course ready to launch!